Donpedro13/etwprof/Documentation/FAQ.md

 * Decrease the frequency of events (e.g. decrease the sampling rate)
 * Stop IO-intensive programs
 * Use a faster drive for the result `.etl` file
-* Use a different drive that of your target process is using
+* Use a different drive that of your target processes are using